SeanMcElroy97/SurveySQAProject/documentation/SprintBacklogAndTaskEstimation.md

 - Large

   - (View Survey Statistics) Statistical calculations is something i have little experience so the doubt factor increases the time i believe this will take.
 I believe this is one of the trickier tasks of the project thus making it an estimation of Large.

 ---

-### Velocity Metric

-maybe image of a velocity metric

----